bj16xq/Extracurricular-Counterfactual/README.md

 - Students complete the assignment by following 6 steps.

 ### Steps for the Instructor:
-1. Show students the products/creations from previous classes and have them answer the comprehension questions
+1. Engage current students with previous students' work (that are renewed/non-disposed)
-- First, you will engage your students with the previous students’ work.
+- First, you will show your students with the previous students’ work.
 They will observe the creation/product and then answer the comprehension questions which apply theory to said creation.
 2. Decide on group vs. individual
 - Second, you must decide on whether the assignment will be completed individually or in groups.
 This decision is based on your specific context, and account for factors such as course learning goals, class culture, course modality, and more.
 The decision can be made with the class, which is why it may help for them to have engaged with previous students’ work already.
 3. Explain assignment
 - Third, you must explain the assignment.
-  - Start by introducing the concepts of counterfactuals and non-disposable (renewable) assignments.
+  - Start by introducing the concepts of counterfactuals and non-disposable (renewable) assignments (see below).
-  - Then, you will introduce the creative task, which is the first half of the assignment; there are 3 options: comic strip, choose-your-own-adventure, and interview script.
+  - Then, you will introduce the creative task, which is the first half of the assignment; there are 3 options: comic strip, choose-your-own-adventure, and interview script (more details below).
   - Next, you will explain the comprehension questions, which are the second half of the assignment that makes the explicit connections to theory.
   - Then, you will explain the feedback process which can vary depending on whether they are in groups.
 4. Release assignment